 There are so many things to keep you busy in Brighton, aside from lounging in a spa or stuffing your face with afternoon tea.
-One of the most well-known attractions is the Brighton Palace Pier, with old fashioned cotton-candy, fairground rides, hot salty chips in cones, and plenty of slot machines to lose money on.
+One of the most well-known attractions is the Brighton Palace Pier.
+Embrace old fashioned cotton-candy, fairground rides, hot salty chips in cones, and plenty of slot machines to lose money on.
 It’s a great place to take a stroll and enjoy views of the famous seafront, with the hauntingly beautiful charred West Pier in the background.
-The seafront itself has two levels worth exploring; there’s the top level (same level as the Palace Pier) – a classic promenade with views over the beach.
+The seafront itself has two levels worth exploring.
+The top level (same level as the Palace Pier) – a classic promenade with views over the beach.
 If you head down one of the staircases to the beach itself and the arches, you’ll be able to explore fantastic galleries, independent shops, bars and restaurants.

-Away from Brighton seafront, I love to visit the Royal Pavilion, a summer seaside pleasure palace built by King George IV which is now a museum.
+Away from Brighton seafront, I love to visit the Royal Pavilion.
+This summer seaside pleasure palace was built by King George IV and is now a museum.
 The architecture and interior design is quirky and decadent, and well worth a wonder to admire this regency era historical building with Indian and Chinese influences.
 The grounds are a great place to grab an ice cream, people watch and maybe hear some live music from a busker or two in summer.
 In winter there’s also an ice rink here with a restaurant serving mulled wine with views of the rink.

 The Royal Pavilion is also located on the edge of the famous ‘Brighton Lanes.’
 These historic alleyways are full of unique shops, independent restaurants and cafés, another must-explore area of Brighton.
 You have to stop off at the crazy and creative Choccywoccydoodah chocolate shop and admire the giant cakes which are genuinely impressive works of art.